-In the Val di Morins in Val Badia, a beautiful footpath invites visitors to discover eight old, but still fully functional water mills.
+In the Val di Morins in the Val Badia, a beautiful footpath invites visitors to discover eight old, but still fully functional water mills

 Today, the eight mills of Longiarù represent a cultural heritage that must be preserved.
 They were completely restored so that today they can be used again by the local farmers.
 Together with the green meadows and the peaks of the Dolomites in the Val Badia valley, this creates an impressive destination at 1,400 m a.s.l., which invites to enjoy a beautiful hike.
 It leads past Seres and Miscì, two mountain hamlets called Viles here.
 The first mill along the path can also be visited inside.